Pelvic Pain – Your Mother Was Wrong

 - What were the circumstances when the pain began?

-A history of sexual abuse can also lead to symptoms of pelvic pain, whether from actual physical damage or simply emotional trauma.
+A history of sexual abuse can also lead to symptoms of pelvic pain, whether from actual physical damage or the emotional trauma.

 Tools For Diagnosing Pelvic Pain